tob-asco/seeds/tags.md

 - :cool: users obtain a stage to present their ideas to concrete employers
 - :cool: users might learn about existing features
 - :abacus: only if the brands are likely to listen to their customers

-So this category mainly needs :abacus: reasons, as all the above :cool: reasons should apply to all examples.
 1. `music app: {main music streaming apps}`
    - :abacus: music is lifestyle/emotional so the user experience carries some extra relevance
 2. `streaming provider: {main video streaming providers}`